 A Brief History of Thatcham

 Following the Norman Conquest, the Domesday Book of 1086 recorded the settlement’s name as â€œTaceham.â€ This changed several times over many centuries until its current name took hold in the 1500s.

-During the Second World War, Thatcham housed one of the biggest Prisoner of War camps in the South of England.
-Nowadays, however, it is much better known for cuppas and scones!
-Why not have an Afternoon Tea in Thatcham yourself?
+During the Second World War, Thatcham housed one of the largest Prisoner of War (POW) camps in the South of England.
+Nowadays, however, it is perhaps most famous for an Afternoon Tea in Thatcham.

 What to Expect from an Afternoon Tea in Thatcham

 Next time you visit, start your trip wandering around beautiful Hosehill Lake, a local nature reserve known for its rustic seating and bird-viewing areas.